authbucket/oauth2-php/README.md

     $ cd oauth2/
     $ php app/console server:run

-If you get the error There are no commands defined in the "server" namespace., then you are probably using PHP 5.3.
+If you get the error
+`There are no commands defined in the "server" namespace.`, then you are probably using PHP 5.3.
 That's ok!
 But the built-in web server is only available for PHP 5.4.0 or higher.
 If you have an older version of PHP or if you prefer a traditional web server such as Apache or Nginx, read the [Configuring a web server](http://symfony.com/doc/current/cookbook/configuration/web_server_configuration.html) article.

-Open your browser and access the http://localhost:8000 URL to see the Welcome page of demo application.
+Open your browser and access the <http://localhost:8000> URL to see the Welcome page of demo application.

 Documentation